October 22, 1985: The day Arthur Ashe resigned as the US Davis Cup captain

 Arthur Ashe – On This Day.

-What exactly happened on the day?
+What exactly happened on this day?

 On this day, October 22, 1985, Arthur Ashe, fed up with the behaviour of his best players, resigned as captain of the United States Davis Cup team.
 The first black player to ever be a part of the American team had become captain in 1981, and under his leadership, the United States had won the title twice, in 1981 and 1982.